Volkswagen has recalled more than 60,000 vehicles in its electric lineup due to the Neutral gear position not showing on the instrument panel.

 The transmission gear level indicators failing to display in some VW ID.4 and Audi e-Tron vehicles makes them noncompliant with Federal Motor Vehicle Safety Standard number 102, “Transmission Shift Lever Sequence, Starter Interlock, and Transmission Braking Effect.”

-Drivers of VW ID.4 and Audi Q4 e-Tron vehicles may not be able to identify the transmission shift position.
+Drivers of VW ID.4 and Audi Q4 e-Tron vehicles may be unable to identify the transmission shift position.
 As a result, they may not engage the parking brake, allowing the vehicles to roll away.

 To prevent rollaway events, drivers are advised to make sure the parking brake is engaged before leaving their vehicles.
 When the parking brake is engaged, the red parking brake indicator light will be illuminated on the instrument cluster.

-Volkswagen and Audi owners were notified by mail on March 14, 2025.1
+Volkswagen and Audi vehicle owners were notified by mail on March 14, 2025.1

 Audi, Volkswagen Rollaway Recall: Overview